Israel’s military says its expanded operation in Gaza City has begun and warns residents to leave - WTOP News

 El-Sissi’s “enemy” comment played prominently across Egyptian newspapers’ front pages on Tuesday and while Cairo has taken no steps to change its status with Israel, the Egyptian government likely is trying to signal just how seriously it takes Israel’s recent actions.

 Gambrell reported from Dubai, United Arab Emirates, and Magdy reported from Cairo.
-Associated Press writer Matthew Lee in Munich, Germany, contributed to this report.
+Associated Press writers Matthew Lee in Munich, Germany, and Josef Federman in Jerusalem contributed to this report.

 Copyright © 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.